shynnobi/vite-powerflow/docs/github-workflows.md

 ### 3. GitHub Token Setup

-The workflows are configured to use the standard `GITHUB_TOKEN` which is automatically provided by GitHub.
+The workflows are configured to use the `GH_TOKEN` which needs to be set up in your repository.

 **IMPORTANT**: For auto-merge/approval functionality to work, you **MUST** configure your repository settings: